fahrisyany/my_university/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `node` and `npm` installed globally on your machine.
+You will need `node` and `npm` installed globally on your machine. also the .env file is located here: https://file.io/2OtIYq4ZnIMP then put it in the root project folder.

 Installation: